Travis Ford: Saint Louis

 On March 30, 2016, Saint Louis University announced that Ford has been hired as the head basketball coach.
 He inherited a Billikens team that had gone a disappointing 11–21 each of the previous two seasons under head coach Jim Crews.
 Due to a lack of talent from the previous regime, SLU was predicted to finish dead last of the Atlantic 10 conference during the 2016–17 season.
 Basketball statistician Ken Pomeroy predicted the Billikens as the team most likely to go winless throughout its conference schedule.
 Ford led the Billikens to six Atlantic 10 conference wins and a 146–109 overall record while at Saint Louis.
 Ford was fired by Saint Louis University in 2024.

 Sports analyst

 Ford made his debut as a sports analyst in November 2024, commentating on the University of Kentucky-Lipscomb game.

+Little Rock

+On March 26, 2026, Ford was introduced as the new head coach for the University of Arkansas at Little Rock (UALR) Trojans, replacing former coach Darrell Walker.

 Personal life

 Ford has three children, Brooks, Kyleigh, and Shane, with his wife Heather.